 William Siemer, Cornell University, Ithaca, New York, USA

 Nathan J. Svoboda, Alaska Department of Fish and Game, Kodiak, Alaska, USA

-Sandra L. Talbot, US Geological Survey, Alaska Science Center, Anchorage, Alaska, USA
+Sandra L. Talbot, US Geological Survey, Anchorage, Alaska, USA

-Russ van Horn, Institute for Conservation Research, San Diego Zoo Global.
-San Diego, California, USA.
+Russ Van Horn, San Diego Zoo Wildlife Alliance, San Diego, California, USA

-Frank T. van Manen, U.S. Geological Survey, Northern Rocky Mountain Science Center, Interagency Grizzly Bear Study Team, Bozeman, Montana, USA
+Frank T. van Manen, Grizzly Bear Study Team, USGS – BRD, Bozeman, Montana, USA

-John S. Waller, National Park Service, Glacier National Park, West Glacier, Montana, USA
+John S. Waller, Glacier National Park, West Glacier, Montana, USA